 This brochure is intended to provide a brief survey of the course of the most important court proceedings and the requirements to be met in each case, taking strategic aspects into account.
 The following comments relate to patents, but most of them also apply equally to utility models, mutatis mutandis.

 In the case of a protected product, not only the use of the product as a whole is subject to patent protection, but also any action in Germany involving offering or supplying means relating to an essential element of the invention if the third party knows – or if it is obvious on the basis of the circumstances – that those means are suitable and intended to be employed to use the invention in Germany (indirect or contributory patent infringement).
 In addition, even the use of a product that deviates from the specific features of the claim may still constitute patent infringement from the point of view of the use of equivalent means.
-That will regularly be the case if the product achieves the effect of the invention despite its deviating features and if that deviating combination of features was something which the person skilled in the art could have found at the priority date without any inventive effort and which he could have recognised as producing the identical effect in line with the patented teaching.
+That will regularly be the case if the product achieves the effect of the invention despite its deviating features and if that deviating combination of features was something which the person skilled in the art could have found at the priority date without any inventive effort and which he could have found to be of equal value based on the claim.

 Patent applications, on the other hand, do not confer any rights of exclusion.
 A published patent application may, however – provided a patent is later granted – already trigger claims to compensation as of the date of its publication if third parties make use of the subject matter of the patent application after that time.

 2.1 Rights in the event of patent infringement

 If a patent has been infringed, the patent proprietor or the holder of an exclusive licence in principle has the following claims against the infringer:

 In order to calculate the claim to compensation, the patent proprietor or the holder of an exclusive licence is free to choose between three different methods of calculating compensation: